 System 1 and System 2 Modes

-When we were kids, our moms used to say, “eat your vegetables”.
+When we were kids, our moms would say, “eat your vegetables”.
 At the time, we hated the idea.
-We would do everything in our power to avoid vegetables.
-Now, as adults, we’re glad our parents encouraged us to make healthy food choices.
+We would do everything to avoid it.
+Now, as adults, we’re glad our parents encouraged healthy food choices.

 In an ideal world, we should be using System 2 all the time.
 Unfortunately, System 2 is a lazy fellow.
-Often when we’re encountering a choice (by the way, we encounter over 35,000 choices every day), System 1 has already made the decision for us before System 2 can be activated!
+Often, when we’re encountering a choice System 1 has already made the decision before System 2 can be activated!

 How Does This Apply to eCommerce?

 Our System 1 mode gets us into trouble.
 But we’re not aware it’s controlling us.
 Let me ask you 2 questions:

 A: How much time are people spending on your site?
-Answer: “not long enough”.
+Answer: “Not enough”.

-B: How driven are your shoppers to your discounts?
-Answer: “Too much.
-We want to get away from relying on discounting”
+B: How driven are your shoppers by discounts?
+Answer: “Too much.”

 Yet, their behavior betrays what they are saying publicly.
 If shoppers saw their site visit recordings, they would not recognize themselves.
 Their System 1 is running the show and they don’t even know it.

 As a marketer in charge of a truly special product, you can’t rely on your visitor’s System 1 mode.
 Your product is objectively better but the shopper isn’t objective in System 1 mode.
-So, you need to activate System 2 mode if you want to improve your website’s conversion rates.
+You need to activate System 2 mode if you want to improve conversion rates.

 The Solution?
 Use Priming on Your eCommerce Site